infinityCounter/QMVC/README.md

 - Migrating from Vagrant to Docker for simpler and less expensive development and testing.

-Additionally greater care is now also taken to **sanitize both input and output data to/from the client side** as to protect as **injection attacks**.
+Additionally greater care is now also taken to **sanitize both input and output data to/from the client side**, helping to defend against **injection attacks**.
 More on each of the aforementioned will be discussed in further detail in additional sections.

 -------
 Mozilla Web Security Recommendations